Wells Fargo Plaza (Bloomington)

 Wells Fargo Plaza is a high-rise office tower complex located at 7900 Xerxes Avenue in Bloomington, Minnesota in the United States.
 Standing at 300 feet with 24 stories of Class A rated office space, the main tower is considered one of the more dominant landmarks of Interstate 494.
 The tower connects to an auxiliary three story building through a central atrium.

 The tower was originally proposed in 1969 by the Rauenhorst Corporation.
 At the time, the plans included a revolving restaurant and a heliport.
 The Plaza was built in 1974.
 A turntable was installed for the revolving restaurant, but in 1977, the Rauenhorst Corporation converted the top floor into office space, as they could not find a restaurant tenant.

 It is currently the 56th tallest building in Minnesota, and was the tallest in Bloomington until 1988, when it was surpassed by the 8500 Tower.
 It earned a TOBY award in 2012 from the Building Owners and Managers Association of Minneapolis.

 After extensive renovations in 2010, the plaza was put up for sale in July 2015.
-DRA Advisors bought the property in November of that year, and currently owns the building through a joint fund with City Center Realty Partners.
+DRA Advisors bought the property in November of that year for $46.25 million, and owned the building through a joint fund with City Center Realty Partners.
+In September 2024, an entity associated with Prime Finance purchased the property for $40 million.